Particular/Workshop/exercises/02-publish-subscribe/README.md

 ## Exercise 2.2: handle `OrderSubmittedEvent` in Shipping, Finance and Customers

-In this exercise, you'll handle the `OrderSubmittedEvent` by logging the information in the `OrderSubmittedHandler` class in `Divergent.Shipping` project and in the `OrderSubmittedHandler` class in `Divergent.Sales` project.
+In this exercise, you'll subscribe to the `OrderSubmittedEvent` published by `Divergent.Sales` by creating new handlers named, `OrderSubmittedHandler` in both `Divergent.Shipping` and in the `Divergent.Sales` projects.
 Then you'll extend the handler implementation in the `Divergent.Finance` project, in order to process the payment using the provided `GetAmount()` method and the `ReliablePaymentClient` class.

 ### Step 1

-Create the `OrderSubmittedHandler` class in the `Divergent.Shipping` project, inside the `Handlers` namespace.
+In `Divergent.Shipping` project, add a new folder for `Handlers` and then create a new `OrderSubmittedHandler` class inside the `Handlers` namespace.

 ### Step 2